 Time series aim to study the evolution of one or several variables

 through time.
-This section gives examples using R
+This section gives examples using R. A

 build stunning interactive charts.